The Best Bodily Kinesthetic Activities for Kids

-So, I as mentioned, in this post, I would like to share some fantastic bodily kinesthetic learning activities that are insanely fun and adaptable.
-Which means you can use them to teach a wide array of topics, from letters, words, numbers, number operations, shapes, colours, vocabulary, acting out stories and so on.
+So, as mentioned, in this post, I would like to share some fantastic bodily kinesthetic learning activities that are insanely fun and adaptable.
+This means you can use them to teach a wide array of topics, from letters, words, numbers, number operations, shapes, colours, vocabulary, acting out stories and so on.

 But before we get down to it…